 • Identifying validated tools or methods for conducting research

 The most reputable and reliable sources should be used when conducting reviews.
 Colleagues, mentors, and librarians can help determine the most respected sources, especially in any new fields.
-The following resources will help identify appropriate sources to the field of research and offers pathways toward more advanced literature reviews:
+The following resources can help:

 Conducting concept reviews

-A discussion with peers, colleagues, or mentors to brainstorm an idea could be scheduled.
+A discussion with peers, colleagues, or mentors to brainstorm an idea.
 This time can be used to bounce ideas around and “pressure test” research concepts.

-A one-pager (sometimes called a white paper) of the concept can be generated.
-Colleagues and/or mentors can be asked to review the document.
-This is helpful for identifying gaps in methodology or potential collaborations needed to provide subject matter expertise.
+Investigators can create a one-pager (sometimes called a white paper) of the project concept and request review by colleagues and/or mentors.
+This is helpful for identifying gaps in methodology or potential collaborations.
 One-pagers can also be used as a first step in identifying potential foundation funding matches, or to seek early feedback from funding agency program officers on whether a project would match the program interests.

 Internal concept reviews are a time to present research ideas to a group of experts to receive feedback on the justification, approach, and logistics of a study.
 The Vice Chair for Research in a department or a mentor should know whether there is an internal concept review process already established or help conduct one.